mrled/interpersonal/readme.md

 ```

 Then create a WSGI file.
-Note that you must hard-code the database path and cookie key.
+Note that you must hard-code the config path.
 (You might think that you can instead use environment variables
 with Apache's `SetEnv`, but this doesn't work:
 <https://stackoverflow.com/questions/9016504/apache-setenv-not-working-as-expected-with-mod-wsgi>.)